BSC-ES/autosubmit/docs/source/userguide/modifying_workflow/index.rst

    * - ``-f``, ``--force``
      - Cancel active remote jobs before resetting their state.
 Use when jobs are still running remotely but we want to reset their state in Autosubmit.
    * - ``--offline``
-     - Complete recovery without remote platform checks, using local history instead.
+     - Complete recovery without remote platform checks.
    * - ``--all``
      - Check completion files for all jobs, not only active jobs.
    * - ``-fl``